soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 to make mistakes by accident, we haven't really been able to **enforce the invariants** we wanted to enforce in our library.

-Next we'll see how we can make expressions such as `Structure "hello"` illegal as well using *modules* and *smart constructors*.
+Next, we'll see how we can make expressions such as `Structure "hello"` illegal as well using *modules* and *smart constructors*.